-In order to connect your Xbox One controller to your Windows 10 device, just plug your controller to your PC using micro-USB charging cable.
+In order to connect your Xbox One controller to your Windows 10 device, just plug your controller into your PC using a micro-USB charging cable.
 Your controller should be automatically recognized and ready to use.

 If you want to connect Xbox One controller wirelessly to your Windows 10 PC, you’ll have to use Xbox One Wireless Adapter for Windows.
 To connect Xbox One controller wirelessly to your PC, do the following:

 - Connect Xbox Wireless Adapter for Windows to your Windows 10 PC.
 For best performance, make sure to connect the adapter to the USB 2.0 or 3.0 port on the front side.
 Sometimes there might be certain connection issues caused by your computer case, or any other metallic object, and this is why it’s recommended to connect the adapter to the front USB port.